-Scores: The overall score is made up of:
+The overall score

-Price Recommended retail, as of October 2011.
+Price is recommended retail, as of August 2014.

 How we test

-Multi-shelf cooking - scones are baked over two shelves to test how evenly the ovens perform at a high temperature over a short time.
+• Multi-shelf cooking - scones are baked over two shelves to test how evenly the ovens perform at a high temperature over a short time.

-Low temperature - Meringues are baked to assess cooking ability at a low temperature for a long period.
+• Low temperature - Meringues are baked to assess cooking ability at a low temperature for a long period.

-Base cooking - she also cooks a freshly prepared pizza at a very high temperature for a short period to assess the ability to crisp and brown the base and evenly cook the toppings.
+• Base cooking - she also cooks a freshly prepared pizza at a very high temperature for a short period to assess the ability to crisp and brown the base and evenly cook the toppings.

-Grill - Fiona toasts bread to assess the speed, evenness and heating area of each grill in a short time.
+Grill Fiona toasts bread to assess the speed, evenness and heating area of each grill in a short time.

 Ease of use

-For the cooktop, Fiona assesses the stability of the trivets, layout of burners, whether the pots fit comfortably and the stability of pan support.
-She also looks at how easy the controls are to use in relation to their size and shape, labelling and position.
+For the cooktop, Fiona assesses the stability of the trivets, layout of burners, whether the pots fit comfortably and the stability of pan support, and the controls and labels.
 She assesses ease of cleaning all interior and exterior surfaces, including shelves, trivets and burners, and whether there are appropriate spill-catchment areas on the hob.